-Although it is not very obvious where the trail is, look for the red marker tied to the post on the triangulation station’s right.
-There is a narrow walkway into the bushes and trees, eventually leading you to the famous rock.
+Although it is not obvious where the trail is, look for the red marker tied to the post on the triangulation station’s right.
+A narrow walkway into the bushes and trees eventually leads you to the famous rock.

 At the fork of the trail

 The next part requires a bit of navigation.
-But don’t worry, all you have to do is find the red markers tied on trees and bushes.
+But don’t worry; you only have to find the red markers tied on trees and bushes.

-After a few minutes in the narrow path, the trail splits into two.
-Both paths can lead you to the Rhino Rock but I find the path on the right is easier.
+After a few minutes on the narrow path, the trail splits into two.
+Both paths can lead you to the Rhino Rock, but I find the path on the right is easier.
 Take a look at the photos below.

 When you take the path to the left, the path is steep and quite slippery.
 If you choose this path, please be careful of hiking down the sandy path.

 So I would recommend taking the path on the right.
-The narrow path continues but the steep descend is not as obvious.
+The narrow path continues, but the steep descent is not as obvious.

 The marked trail continues through the bushes and crosses a few rocky paths.

 There are a few areas where you can walk on the rocky paths.
-But there is one where you will have to squeeze through a narrow gap between the large boulders.
+But there is one where you must squeeze through a narrow gap between the large boulders.

 Keep looking for markers

-It wasn’t very obvious to me where the actual trail is.
-I really had to look for the markers to make sure I am on the right path.
-Most of the markers are red, but on occasion, I found a few green ones.
+It wasn’t very obvious to me where the actual trail was.
+I had to look for the markers to ensure I was on the right path.
+Most of the markers are red, but I occasionally found a few green ones.

-If you go on a weekend, there will be other hikers on the trail as the Rhino Rock hike is pretty popular with locals.
-I went on a Saturday afternoon, and there were a few helpful people to make sure I was on the right path.
+If you go on a weekend, other hikers will be on the trail, as the Rhino Rock hike is pretty popular with locals.
+I went on a Saturday afternoon, and there were a few helpful people to ensure I was on the right path.

-While I was hiking on the trail, I saw many large rocks on the mountain and kept thinking that each rock was THE Rhino Rock.
+While hiking on the trail, I saw many large rocks on the mountain and kept thinking that each was THE Rhino Rock.

 But the real Rhino Rock is very obvious because of the striking resemblance.
-And also because there were a lot of people hovering around the rock to take photos.
+And also because many people were hovering around the rock to take photos.

-Move to the side of Rhino Rock for more photo opps
+Move closer to the Rhino Rock for more photo opps

-I saw some people climbed on top of the Rhino Rock to take photos.
+I saw some people climb on top of the Rhino Rock to take photos.
 It is an awesome Instagram photo opportunity.
-But I know myself – I’m pretty clumsy and afraid of heights so I didn’t dare.
+But I know myself – I’m pretty clumsy and afraid of heights, so I didn’t dare.

-But if you are interested in climbing on the Rhino Rock, there is a rope at the back that can help you get up.
+But if you are interested in climbing on the Rhino Rock, a rope at the back can help you get up.

-I only managed to moved closer to the Rhino Rock by climbing the small path just beside the rock.
-And got to this point and walked down a few steps to take photos.
+I only managed to move closer to the Rhino Rock by climbing the small path to the left side of the rock.
+And reached this point and walked down a few steps to take photos.

 When you have taken all your photos and rested, return to the start of the hike.
 Going back is much easier.
 It will take less time, about 20 minutes or so.
 Then take bus 6A or 14.

-Are you ready to hike the Rhino Rock trail?
+Are you going to trek the Rhino Rock hike in Hong Kong?

-I highly recommend hiking the Rhino Rock trail.
-It is a short hike with rewarding views.
-But make sure to wear good hiking shoes because the trail is quite steep and slippery.
+I highly recommend the Rhino Rock hike because it is a short and easy hike you can complete within an hour.
+But make sure to wear good hiking shoes because the trail can be quite steep and slippery.

 And if you have any other questions regarding this hike or other hikes in Hong Kong, leave a message in the comment section below.